-Note: The default configuration of the System Upgrade Alarm on the ADMIN - Alarms page is "Severity = Minor", "Send SNMP trap", "Write to log", and "Send email notification" when upgrades become available.
-SNMP and alarm email must be configured correctly to function.
+Note: The default configuration of the System Upgrade Alarm on the ADMIN - Alarms page is "Severity = Minor", "Send SNMP trap", and "Write to log" when upgrades become available.
+SNMP must be configured correctly to function.

-The user can also contact Symmetricom Customer Assistance (on page v) for information about upgrades.
+The user can also contact Microsemi Customer Assistance (on page 5) for information about upgrades.